FotiosMpouris/ppa-mobilization-agent-lite/README.md

 **Troubleshooting:**
 *   **"Command not found":** Ensure you installed Python and checked the box "Add to PATH" during installation.
 *   **Trend Micro / Antivirus Blocking:** Sometimes security software blocks the script.
 Allow the folder in your antivirus settings, or use the `python -m streamlit ...` command above.
+*   "No module named streamlit": This means your "sandbox" isn't active.
+   1. Look at your command line.
+Do you see (venv) at the start?
+   2. If not, run: .\venv\Scripts\activate
+   3. Then try running the app again.
+*   "Missing Keys" (Red Box in UI):
+      You likely saved your file as .env.txt by accident.
+Windows hides this extension.
+      To fix it, run this command in your terminal: Rename-Item .env.txt .env Then refresh the app.
+*   "SecurityError / Scripts is disabled":
+      If you opened a new terminal window, Windows might have locked it again.
+      Run this unlock command again: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process